 Milk production can be encouraged by effective latches, breast compression, frequent feedings at the breast, pumping, hand expression and plenty of skin-to-skin contact.
 Milk production can be augmented by pharmacologic and herbal galactagogues.
 When there is minimal or low milk production, parents can use a supplemental feeding system to offer milk through a small tube at the nipple.
 In this way, the baby receives milk at a parent’s chest which stimulates the milk supply at the same time.

 A recently published case study reports that a transgender woman, who had been receiving feminizing hormone therapy for six years, successfully induced lactation.
 After one month of treatment to induce lactation, she expressed droplets of milk.
-After three months of treatment, she expressed each day eight ounces of milk, enough to exclusively feed her adopted newborn for six weeks.
+After three months of treatment, she expressed each day eight ounces of milk, accumulating enough before birth to exclusively feed her adopted newborn for six weeks.
 This study appears to be the first report published in medical literature of an individual, identified as male at birth, who successfully induced lactation to provide significant amounts of milk for her child.

 For a transgender man, the process of lactating may cause distress—an unsettling tension between identity as male and association with feminine breastfeeding.
 He may be eager to resume testosterone therapy, but he may also feel pressure or a desire to provide his milk for the baby.
 For parents who have had top surgery, there may be limited mammary tissue, and the amount of milk production will depend on the type of surgery and the condition of the ducts and nerves involved in lactation.
 These parents may prefer the more gender-neutral term “chestfeeding.”